5jt/jazz.q/docs/index.md

 This is the story of how I used q to hack the metadata into Apple Music.
 Because q is a proprietary language, most q coders know it as a language they learned in order to query large datasets.
 But q is a general-purpose programming language.
 The 32-bit interpreter is free for non-commercial use, and it’s a *great* tool for general hacking.
 And lots of datasets need a little hacking.

 Cleaning up a dataset, finding and fixing problems, is always exploratory, and we’ll get a taste here of just how lively and responsive the q REPL is for this work.
 We’ll be using qSQL queries but the work will also get us using their functional forms on a few occasions.
 We shall also discover some ways to prevent Apple Music overriding our metadata.

+**Vector programming**
+This work is also an example of functional vector programming in practice.
+There is plenty of iteration in the computations but few signs of it in the code.
+Many of the q primitives, and all qSQL queries, iterate implicitly.
+Where iteration needs specifying , [iteration operators](https://code.kx.com/q/ref/iterators/) are used, but even these are used sparsely.
+(It is a common qbie error to use iteration operators when iteration is already implicit.)
+There is no use of the `do` or `while` control words, and only a single `if` in the whole script.

+Only three functions require multiple lines to define them; the longest has six.

+There is also a preference for [tacit forms](https://en.wikipedia.org/wiki/Tacit_programming) rather than lambdas or setting variables that are read immediately and never used again.

 ## Strategy